wassname/world-models-sonic-pytorch/README.md

 I use a dynamics model, an inverse model, and a VAE.
 For the controller I use Proximal Policy Optimization (PPO).

-I also use Curiosity as a auxillary reward.
+I also use Curiosity as a axillary reward.
 The theory is that we like to see/listen to things that we can learn from, but then we don't want to see them again because we've learnt all we could.
 There's more about [that theory here](http://people.idsia.ch/~juergen/creativity.html).

 One way to frame this in reinforcement learning is by rewarding a controller for finding novel states and giving them to the world model.
 Then we measuring how much the loss reduces before and after training.
 That's out reward (There are probably better ways to frame it).